What are the 5 phases in the Software Development Life Cycle (SDLC)?

-SDLC models, or methodologies, are used to create complex applications of varying sizes and scales, such as Agile, Waterfall and Spiral.
+SDLC methodologies are used to create complex applications of varying sizes and scales, such as Agile, Waterfall and Spiral.
 Each model follows a particular life cycle in order to ensure success in the process of software development.

 1. Planning and analysis

 This phase is the most fundamental in the SDLC process.
 Business requirements are compiled and analyzed by a business analyst, domain expert, and project manager.
 The business analyst interacts with stakeholders to develop the business requirements document.
 They also write use cases and share this information with the project team.
 The aim of the requirements analysis is for quality assurance, technical feasibility, and to identify potential risks to address in order for the software to succeed.

 During the design phase, lead developers and technical architects create the initial high-level design plan for the software and system.
 This includes the delivery of requirements used to create the Design Document Specification (DDS).
 This document details database tables to be added, new transactions to be defined, security processes, as well as hardware and system requirements.